 Grandstand Severe Weather

 If eminent weather is forecast, evident or indicated by Doppler radar or issued by the National Weather Service an announcement will be made to the attendants.
 This may delay the event start or require temporary relocation by Grandstand event staff.

 Lost children should be taken to the Service Center, located west of the Administration Building, until midnight and to the Iowa State Fair Public Safety Headquarters, at the west end of the Grand Concourse, after midnight.
 The station for lost adults is on the south side of the Service Center.

 The Hy-Vee Health and First Aid Center is located east of the John Deere Agriculture Building, and a satellite station is located at the Robert G. Horner & Sheri Avis Horner Service Center.
-Locations are staffed by the Central Iowa Chapter of the American Red Cross.
+Locations are staffed by Des Moines Fire and Rescue.